IP-CAM/PayPal-Express-Checkout-Incontext-Experience/README.md

-             Sadly, there is no vqmod supported for 2.1.0.1 https://github.com/vqmod/vqmod/wiki/Installing-vQmod-on-OpenCart Features
+             Sadly, there is no vqmod supported for 2.1.0.1 https://github.com/vqmod/vqmod/wiki/Installing-vQmod-on-OpenCart

+Features
-- Buyers would see new in-context lightbox experience rather than re-directing to the paypal classic checkout page.
-- Buyers gets a feel that they are not leaving your(merchant) website.
-- This is built on top of existing PayPal Express Checkout core module.The in-context experience is not supported for all the countries.
+i) Buyers would see new in-context lightbox experience rather than re-directing to the paypal classic checkout page. ii) Buyers gets a feel that they are not leaving your(merchant) website. iii) This is built on top of existing PayPal Express Checkout core module.The in-context experience is not supported for all the countries.
 The supported countries/other specifications are listed here : https://developer.paypal.com/docs/classic/express-checkout/in-context/
--You will need a version of opencart that already has the Paypal Express extension (1.5.6 or later)
+-iv) You will need a version of opencart that already has the Paypal Express extension (1.5.6 or later)

 Supported OpenCart Versions:
 ================